Skip to content

 Qu Yuan, Chuci: The Fisherman (c.
 300 BCE)

 Muddied versus clear, drunk versus sober, these oppositions are the archetypes of obscuration and lucidity.
 Qu Yuan’s tragedy lay not in his lucidity but in its isolation: one person’s lucidity against an entire era’s obscuration.
-The Tao of Lucidity’s response, twenty-three centuries later: what we need is not only personal lucidity but the institutional conditions that make lucidity possible (§X.7).
+The Tao of Lucidity’s response, twenty-three centuries later: what we need is not only personal lucidity but the institutional conditions that make lucidity possible (§XI.7).

 Lucido Ergo Sum